Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: observed population

 \section{observed population}

-SUMS carried out a UV-excess survey in the MCs and produced a catalog of photometric stripped star candidates.
-Spectroscopic follow-up of candidates from a preliminary version of the survey led to the confirmation of the first sample of intermediate-mass stripped stars \citepalias{drout_2023}.
-More recently, \citetalias{ludwig_2025} published the full catalog of candidates.
-Below, we summarize the survey data, stripped-star selection, and the properties of the spectroscopically-confirmed sources.
+SUMS \citepalias{ludwig_2025} carried out a UV-excess survey in the MCs and produced a catalog of 820 photometric stripped-star candidates.
+Of which, a subset from a preliminary version of the survey have been spectroscopically confirmed \citepalias{drout_2023}.
+Below, we summarize the survey data, selection, and the properties of the spectroscopically-confirmed sources.